trystan-geoffre/Full-Stack-Trading-App/README.md

 The code is finished and the website function in local, nonetheless, the html code for the user interface is not.
 Even if building website is not a part of the data science fiel I want to finish it.
 I will publish the link to the website as soon as I finish it as of right now I do not judge the website's beauty and finition to ba at the same level as the the codes that makes it work. hence my motivation to not publish it yet.
 Thanks for your understanding.

-Before diving into the projects, you'll find a comprehensive list of the main libraries, languages that have been used and a quick definition.
+Before diving into the projects, you'll find a comprehensive list of the main libraries, APIs languages that have been used and a quick definition.

 <details>
-  <h2 align="center"> 📖 Libraries & Languages 📖 </h2>
+  <h2 align="center"> 📖 Libraries APIs & Languages 📖 </h2>

-  <summary> 📖 Libraries & Languages 📖</summary>
+  <summary> 📖 Libraries APIs & Languages 📖</summary>
 <p>

   <h3>Languages</h3>